- First, Understand What Jesus is Saying…

 - Be wise investors and actually invest in God’s Kingdom (the servant who hid the mina is a warning)

-- Be faithful servants and work towards God’s goals and purposes
+- Be faithful servants and work toward God’s goals and purposes

 The parable story starts with a nobleman who traveled to a far-off country to claim his crown as king.
-He gave his servants money and asked them to put the money to work until his return.
+He gave his servants money and asked them to put it to work until his return.

-How the Parable Teaches about Being Wise Investors
+The Parable Teaches How to Be Wise Investors

 How do you put money to work?
 You do something with it.
-In Luke 11:15, it says when the nobleman returned, he wanted to “… know how much every man had gained by trading.”
+Luke 19:15 says that when the nobleman returned, he wanted to “… know how much every man had gained by trading.”

 How do you make money gain or multiply?
 You become a wise investor, just as the first servant in the parable did.

-This passage tells us that we cannot limit God’s callings for our lives to serving and preaching, although those are clearly crucial.
+We cannot limit God’s callings for the church to serving and preaching, although those are crucial.
 Therefore, be a wise investor, stewarding your money and serving in His Kingdom.
 This principle will result in a multiplication of blessings as described by the words “faithful in a very little, have authority over ten cities.”

-How the Parable Teaches about Being Faithful Servants
+The Parable Teaches How to Be Faithful Servants

-Faith means to believe, trust, and remain loyal to the Lord.
-Paul describes faith in Hebrews 11 as an assurance of things hoped for and a conviction, or formal declaration of things not seen.
+Faith means to believe, trust, and remain loyal to the Lord even when you can’t see the fruit yet.
+Doubt kills faith.
+Paul describes faith in Hebrews 11 as an assurance of things hoped for and a conviction, or formal declaration, of things not seen.

-Therefore, a faithful servant of Jesus is one who wholeheartedly believes and loyally surrenders to Him, expecting and anticipating Him to fulfill His promises and Word completely.
+Therefore, a faithful servant of Jesus wholeheartedly believes and loyally surrenders to Him, expecting and anticipating Him to fulfill His promises and Word completely.

 - You believe it